bitranox/bitranox_template_py_cli/DEVELOPMENT.md

 **Automation notes**

-- `make test` creates an allow-empty commit (`test: auto commit before Codecov upload`) just before uploading coverage so Codecov receives a concrete revision.
-If you do not want to keep that commit, run `git reset --soft HEAD~1` or `git commit --amend` once the upload finishes.
 - `make push` prompts for a commit message (or reads `COMMIT_MESSAGE="..."`) and always pushes, creating an empty commit when there are no staged changes.
 The Textual menu (`make menu → push`) shows the same prompt via an input field.

 ### Versioning & Metadata